Education in Hyderabad

 Hyderabad is an important seat of learning in southern India.
-The city hosts two central universities, three deemed universities, and six state universities.
+The city hosts three central universities, three deemed universities, and six state universities.
 Osmania University is one of the oldest universities in India.
 Many institutes for education like University of Hyderabad, Jawaharlal Nehru Technological University, Hyderabad, International Institute of Information Technology, Indian Institute of Technology, Hyderabad, ICFAI Foundation for Higher Education, Tata Institute of Fundamental Research, Hyderabad, Birla Institute of Technology and Science, Pilani – Hyderabad, Sri Sarada Institute of Science and Technology and medical colleges like Nizam's Institute of Medical Sciences are located there.
 Also based in the city are the Institute of Public Enterprise and the National Academy of Legal Studies & Research (NALSAR).
 Hyderabad has various research institutes such as the Indian Institute of Chemical Technology, Centre for Cellular and Molecular Biology.
 It is also the home of Maulana Azad National Urdu University as well as Dr. B.R.
 Ambedkar Open University.